-Fukushima nuclear disaster: Japan to release treated water this week
+Fukushima nuclear disaster: Japan to release treated water in 48 hours

 The water will be released over 30 years after being filtered and diluted.

-Authorities will request for the plant's operator to "promptly prepare" for the disposal to start on 24 Aug if weather and sea conditions are appropriate, Japan's prime minister Fumio Kishida said after a Cabinet meeting on Tuesday.
+Authorities will request for the plant's operator to "promptly prepare" for the disposal to start on 24 August if weather and sea conditions are appropriate, Japan's Prime Minister Fumio Kishida said on Tuesday after a Cabinet meeting.

-Mr Kishida had visited the plant on Sunday, prompting speculation that the release was imminent.
+Mr Kishida had visited the plant on Sunday, prompting speculation the release was imminent.

 The government has said that releasing the water is a necessary step in the lengthy and costly process of decommissioning the plant, which sits on the country's east coast, about 220km (137 miles) north-east of the capital Tokyo.